Building & Engineering

-Knowledgeable, Professional & Dedicated to Enhancing Your Quality of Life
+Knowledgeable, Professional, and Dedicated to Enhancing Your Quality of Life.

-Comprised of three divisions, the Department employs one full-time employee and eleven part-time employees and is entirely dedicated to enhance the quality of life of the citizens of Wayne and protect them from substandard and unsafe construction.
+Comprised of three divisions, the Department employs four full-time employees and eight part-time employees and is entirely dedicated to enhancing the quality of life of the citizens of Wayne and protecting them from substandard and unsafe construction.

 If you would like to ask a question or if you have a concern, please take advantage of our online service by clicking here.